superfell/BluShepherd/api.md

  * /Back and /Skip will go backward or forward one track.

+ * /Shuffle?state=1 turns shuffle on, state=0 turns it off.

  * /Services returns details about the available sources for node, local library, internet radio services etc, this would seem to drive the main part of the UI.

  * /Presets